didi-lian/Didi-Lian.github.io/index.md

 E-mail：2016202196@ruc.edu.cn

 Didi Lian is a postgraduate student in the School of Information at Renmin Univercity of China.
 Her major is Big data science and Engineering.
 Now she is studying in Big Data Analytics and Intelligence (BDAI) Lab.
 Her main research interest is natural language processing, especially information retrieval.
 Now she is considering how to filter noise in user's search history.
 Any comments on her subject are welcome.
+## Educational background
+Sep.
+2020 - Now:B.S. in School of Information, Renmin University of China.
 ## Research direction
 Personalized information retrieval
 ## Project research